soapsrc/study-shuffle/README.md

 # study-shuffle
-Arduino project that plays a random study playlist on YouTube.
+Arduino project that plays a random ambience video from YouTube based on a chosen category.

 ## Prequisites
 - Python3 (version 3.0 or newer)